statamic/docs/content/collections/tips/setting-default-listing-columns.md

         - status
 ```

-If you're [storing users in a database](/tips/storing-users-in-a-database), you'll need to convert the JSON data from the `preferences` column of your `users` table to YAML.
+If you're [storing users in a database](/tips/storing-users-in-a-database), you'll need to convert the JSON data from the `preferences` column in your `users` table to YAML.
 You can use a service like [json2yaml.com](https://json2yaml.com/) to do this.

-3. Next, create a new file named `resources/preferences.yaml`.
+3. Next, create a new file called `resources/preferences.yaml`.
 Copy the contents of the `preferences` array into this new file, resulting in it looking pretty similar to this:

 ```yaml
 collections: